Delaware Lemon Law: Your Complete Legal Guide

 | Timeframe | Warranty term or 1 year | Whichever is earlier from date of original delivery |

 Important Notice Requirement: The presumption does not apply unless the manufacturer has received prior direct written notification from the consumer and has had an opportunity to repair or correct the nonconformity.
-If the manufacturer fails to directly attempt or arrange repairs after receiving notice, they cannot later claim that the dealer’s repairs were improper.
+If the manufacturer fails to directly attempt or arrange repairs after receiving this notice, they cannot later claim that the dealer's repairs were improper or contributed to the problem.

 What Qualifies as a "Nonconformity"?

-A nonconformity is defined as a defect or condition that substantially impairs the use, value, or safety of the automobile.
-Examples include:
+A nonconformity is a defect or condition that substantially impairs the use, value, or safety of the automobile.
+Common examples include:

 - Engine failures or persistent engine problems